 Common garden snail Slugs and snails are gastropods, a group of molluscs with soft bodies that move about on one large foot.
 They move by alternately shortening then stretching their bodies.
-Slugs and snails have two pairs of feelers, one for seeing and one for touch and smell.
+Slugs and snails have two pairs of feelers, called tentacles, on their heads: one pair for seeing and one for touch and smell.
 Most species feed on leaves and fungi.
 Unlike slugs, snails have hard shells.
 Snails will withdraw into their coiled shell if they are attacked.

 Different species of gastropods are found both on land (terrestrial snails) and the sea (sea snails)—including at the bottom of the deep ocean.
 There may be up to 100,000 living species of snail and slug, including about 24,000 known terrestrial species, 30,000 known marine species and about 5000 known freshwater aquatic species.

 Shell of the Roman snail, also known as the Burgundy snail, edible snail or escargot.
 Its scientific name is Helix pomatia.